rednaxela5950/Plutus-Nexus/README.md

-# Plutus nexus
+# Plutus Nexus: Bridging Wealth and Governance
-Is the connection point (nexus) betwenn wealth (USDT, stable coin) and governance.
-Plutus nexus makes brings stablecoins to OpenGav!
-Plutus nexus is a safe way for user to vote for OpenGav referenda of his choice without risking DOT price fluctuation.
-*This will cost just a small fee though!*

-## User Flow
+Plutus Nexus is the connection point between stablecoins like USDT and decentralized governance.
+It brings the power of stablecoins to OpenGav, allowing users to participate in referenda without worrying about DOT price fluctuations.

+Vote safely and confidently with stablecoins — all for just a small fee!

-There are two main user flows.
-First is when user want to vote and second is when user wants to claim back his tokens.
+## There are two main user flows:
+Voting:
+Users lock their stablecoins (e.g., USDT) to cast a vote on the OpenGav referendum of their choice.

+Claiming:
+After the referendum ends, users can claim back their stablecoins along with any rewards (if applicable).

 ### VOTE
 ![vote](/imgs/vote.png)